 This is where a compost bin comes in.
 By having something that holds everything together while allowing moisture and air to feed the working bacteria, the process of decomposition occurs much faster.

-People get really fancy with do it yourself compost bins, but as long as air and moisture are being introduced to all the matter, then you will have rich compost from leaves, kitchen waste and even cardboard by the fall planting season.
+People get really fancy with do it yourself compost bins, but as long as air and moisture are being introduced to all the organic matter, then you will have rich compost.

 A simple backyard compost bin incorporates all the elements needed for efficient decomposition.
 If you buy everything new, it could cost around $30, but you could easily use scraps or reclaimed materials to bring down the price.
 Here’s what you need: